The Pros and Cons of Self-publishing

 PRO – Self-Publishing is faster

-From start to finish, it can take up to 18 months before your book sees the market with a publisher.
+From edited manuscript to publication, with a publisher, on average takes 24 months before bookshelves see your book.
 You will still be pushed for your deadline, but generating your book is queued, and you have to wait.
 It may even be deferred.
-If you self-publish, your book is in print from first draft in six months.
+If you self-publish, your book is in print in six months.
 Less if the editing goes well.

 PRO/CON? – You can publish a terrible book

-“Well, even if it’s bad, it’s out there with your name on it, and you can call yourself an author!”
+“Well, even if it’s bad it’s out there with my name on it and I can call myself an author!”

 I’ll let you decide if that’s a positive.

-If you’re serious about being an author, you’ll master and work as hard at marketing as writing.
+If you’re serious about being an author, you’ll need to master and work as hard at marketing as writing.

 It’s a job, a career, and it takes effort to be a success.
-You’ll need to produce your highest quality of work and product.
+You’ll need to produce your highest quality of work and product, either way.

-If you self-publish, you ‘re unlikely to make a living from publishing one, two or three books, but with the right marketing platform and hard work – perhaps four.
+If you self-publish, you’re less likely to make a living from publishing one, two or three books, but with the right marketing platform and hard work – often book four onwards.
 Be prepared to financially and mentally survive that period.

-With a publisher or self-published, your chances are slim of making it a success.
-But probably more with a publisher.
+With a publisher or self-published, your chances are challenging of making it a success.
+And in this business, you’re only a good as your last book, and publishers will drop you if sales flop.
 Self-publishing will return you more income, if you can survive the early years.

 But either way, if you’re a born writer, that won’t stop you.
 And if you’re successful – well – you’re going to be someone who loves doing their wonderful job.